ev3dev/ev3dev.github.io/docs/tutorials/using-ps3-sixaxis.md

 ---
-title: Using the EV3 Buttons
+title: PS3 gamepad via Bluetooth & Python on the Ev3
-subject: Hardware - PS3 Sixaxis bluetooth gamepad
+subject: Hardware - Gamepads and remote controls
 author: Anton Vanhoucke
 ---

 * Table of Contents
 {:toc}

+The cool thing about the PS3 gamepad is that it's a normal Bluetooth device and connects directly to the Ev3.
+You can easily run programs in brickman and use the pad without another computer or laptop.

 # What you need
-A PS3 gamepad (also known as Sixaxis controller or Dualshock 3) A mini-usb / usb cable
+- A PS3 gamepad (also known as Sixaxis controller or Dualshock 3)
+- A mini-usb / usb cable
-A working ssh and internet connection to the Ev3 (or other ev3dev device).
+- A working ssh and internet connection to the Ev3 (or other ev3dev device)
+- ev3-ev3dev-jessie-2015-12-30.img or later

 # Connection
-The PS3 controller pairs more or less like a normal bluetooth device in brickman.
-First make sure bluetooth is on in Ev3dev and the brick is visible.
-Next you have to connect the gamepad via a mini usb cable to the Ev3.
-Next press the PS3 button on the gamepad.
-The controller should now show up in brickman under wireless > bluetooth.
-Connect, pair and remove the USB cable.
+The PS3 pairing process in Brickman is a little strange, but works fine.
+Stick exactly to these steps:

+1. On the Ev3 brick go to 'Wireless and Networks' > 'Bluetooth'
+2. Make sure Bluetooth is Powered and the brick is Visible.
+3. Connect the gamepad via a mini usb cable to the Ev3.
+I used the large usb port next to the micro SD slot.
+4. Under Devices a 'PLAYSTATION(R) 3 controller' should show up.
+But don't pair!
+4. Remove the USB cable again.
+5. Press the PS3 button on the gamepad.
+6. The brick now asks "Authorize service HID?"
+Press "Accept"

+You're done!
 Whenever you press the PS3 button on the gamepad now, it will try to connect to the ev3 brick.
 Nice!

-If brickman doesn't work or if you don't have a display, like on a BrickPi, bluetoothectl is the way to go.
-A nice tutorial is here: https://wiki.gentoo.org/wiki/Sony_DualShock
+If brickman doesn't work or if you don't have a display, like on a BrickPi, `bluetoothctl` is the way to go.
+The gentoo linux guys wrote [a nice tutorial](https://wiki.gentoo.org/wiki/Sony_DualShock)

-# Installing the necessary python libraries
-To read gamepad values into our python program we need to the evdev library.
-(This is not a typo.
-There is no 3 in evdev) Depending on your ev3dev image it might already be installed.
-Try this to check that:

-    python
-    >>> import evdev

-If that doesn't return an error, you're fine.
-Otherwise install it like so:

-    sudo apt-get update
-    sudo apt-get install python-dev python-pip gcc
-    sudo apt-get install linux-headers-$(uname -r)
-    sudo pip install evdev

-The last command will take a long time and won't show much response.
-Be patient!

 # Running motors with a PS3 sixaxis controller
+Now on to Python.
+In python we need the evdev (without a 3) to read gamepad events.
 Here's a quick program that will take the right stick Y axis and use it to set the speed of a motor in port A. Note that motor control is in a separate thread.
 That's because controlling the motors is much slower than reading the gamepad.
 Multithreading synchronizes both.

 {% highlight python %}
+#!/usr/bin/env python
 __author__ = 'Anton Vanhoucke'

 import evdev